Individual Research Grants

 Forms and Guidelines

-Renewal proposal: At least 6 months before the approved funds have been exhausted
+The renewal proposal should be submitted at least 6 months before the approved funds have been exhausted.

 The DFG has a wide range of options to support research groups engaging in international collaboration.